West Virginia is using the TASC for its HSE (high school equivalency) testing program.

 For adults who never finished high school, getting their High School Equivalency diploma is very important because it offers them the opportunity find a good job or improve their position and it clears the way into colleges and universities.
 Please note that the TASC, like the GED, is NOT available online.
 Testing must be done at state-approved testing sites.

 The diploma that you’ll receive when you’ve finished the five TASC subtests (one at a time if you wish) allows for a college education and you may even complete academic graduate programs.
 Financial aid and other support are available at most schools so contact the department education office and request more info from the staff.
-Check also if other requirements apply for your preferred higher education program.
+Check also if other requirements apply for your preferred higher education program for when you’ve passed the West Virginia GED (TASC) exam.